 Recourse to circular resolution is made in exceptional and emergent cases that are recorded at the succeeding Board / Committee Meetings.
-During the year, Three(3) circular resolutions by the Board and Two (2)circular resolutions by the Nomination & Remuneration Committee (NRC) were passed which was recorded at the subsequent Board/NRC.
+During the year, Two (2) circular resolutions by the Board and One (1) circular resolution by the Nomination & Remuneration Committee (NRC) were passed which was recorded at the subsequent Board/NRC.